 All parts of the Guide have a numerical reference that begins with the main part number and then the sections and sub-subsections.
 So, section 3.2 would be the second section of part 3.
 Section 3.2.3 would be the third subsection of section 2 of part 3, and so on.

-The Guide also links to a substantial Glossary that lists and explains all the sociological concepts and theories referred to in the book.
+The Guide also links to a substantial Social Research Glossary that lists and explains all the sociological concepts and theories referred to in the book.
 This is provided so that users can easily cross-refer to the concepts (via hyperlinks in the electronic version) if they are unaware or unsure of the ideas being discussed.

 1.2.2 Study skills In addition, the Guide also provides assistance in developing study skills to aid understanding; including literature researches and reviews, using the internet, critiquing an article, proposal writing/planning and report writing.

-1.2.3 Student activities Apart from providing some insights into study skills, the Guide suggests activities, providing both a clear indication of the likely time required to undertake them, and the attributes that are intended to be developed.
+1.2.3 Practical activities Apart from providing some insights into study skills, the Guide suggests activities, providing both a clear indication of the likely time required to undertake them, and the attributes that are intended to be developed.
 In this respect, Researching the Real World is unique.